philiphoney/Ultra-bright/README.md

 Learn more about our projects or be the first to know when a new beta or a new version is released.

-Ultra bright is the Fullbright Vanilla Peck and the Optifine Pack in one.
+Ultra bright is the Fullbright Vanilla Pack and the Optifine Pack in one.
 Is currently available in Minecraft version 1.19.x.

 ## Vanilla and Optifine Fullbright is now a pack.